What is GDPR Compliance

 Hire a DPO or use an external DPO service provider if the GCDR mandates.
 The task of the DPO is to culminate your organisation`s Data Protection plan, guide it along with the GDPR, and be a partner for supervisory authorities.
 The individuals should at least be experts in Data Protection law and practice and they must be able to operate within your organisation independently.

-Non-compliance with GDPR can attract companies a huge amount as a penalty.
-In the initial stages, companies are given a grace time to understand the GDPR norms and take the necessary actions for compliance.
-These penalties are calculated based on a tier system and can go up to 2% of the annual global turnover of the previous fiscal year.
+Failure to comply with GDPR can result in significant fines.
+Initially, companies are given a grace period to familiarise themselves with GDPR requirements and implement necessary measures.
+Penalties are determined based on a tiered system and can reach up to 2% of the annual global turnover from the previous fiscal year.

-Wish to establish a strong foundation in Data Protection and GDPR?
-Sign up for our Certified EU General Data Protection Regulation (EU GDPR) Foundation Course now!
+Establish a strong foundation in Data Protection and GDPR by signing up for our Certified EU GDPR Foundation Course now!

 Benefits of GDPR Compliance